berry6668/Group46/README.md

-# Group46 – GestureCommand Project
+# Group46 – Gesture Command Project
 ## Overview

 GestureCommand is the final project for the Intelligent Robotics module at the University of Birmingham.